centaur-ai/IVNTR/README.md

 ## Test Invented Predicates

-- [ ] Verify them on local machine
+This is used to test the installation is successful and to reproduce the Satellites Domain in Table I of our paper.

 1. Download the pre-trained models [here](https://drive.google.com/file/d/1hOb776_weRpD6wkS5mBnGmkPLwrEXGku/view?usp=sharing), extract them in `IVNTR/saved_approaches`.
-Download all of our experiment log files [here](https://drive.google.com/file/d/1rZJZE3sQvucGBK7TUdSgmkYvP7fLooro/view?usp=drive_link) (for verifying the reproduction).
+Download all of our experiment log files [here](https://drive.google.com/file/d/1rZJZE3sQvucGBK7TUdSgmkYvP7fLooro/view?usp=drive_link) (If you want to see the settings and configurations in other domains).
     ```
     IVNTR/
     ├── saved_approaches/